cloudbutton/cloudbutton/docs/backends/storage/gcp_storage.md

-# Cloudbutton on GCP Functions
+# Cloudbutton on GCP Storage

+Cloudbutton toolkit with GCP Storage as storage backend.

 ### Installation